This guide can help you identify the different types of door locks that are approved by home insurers

-Having a combination of approved window locks and approved door locks, especially on the main entrance to your home and ground floor and patio windows, should help your chances of getting a discount on your home insurance premiums.
+You should consider having a combination of approved window locks and approved door locks, especially on the main entrance to your home and ground floor and patio windows.
+This should help your chances of getting a discount on your home insurance premiums.

-Remember, it is always worth shopping around for a good home insurance deal on a comparison website like Uswitch.
+Remember, it's always worth shopping around for a good home insurance deal.
 And always check the terms of the policy, such as what security standards they expect you to adhere to, as any failings could invalidate a future claim.